Last Updated on November 20, 2019

-Trochanteric bursitis is painful inflammation of the trochanteric bursa(e) present near the greater trochanter of the femur.
+Trochanteric bursitis is a painful inflammation of the trochanteric bursa(e) present near the greater trochanter of the femur.
 It is popularly also termed as hip bursitis.

 However, the term trochanteric bursitis has been substituted by greater trochanteric pain syndrome because apart from bursitis, muscle tears, tendinopathy, trigger points, disorders of the iliotibial band or any other problem in the area may cause pain on the lateral aspect of the hip and gets labeled as trochanteric bursitis.